Improved bounds for centered colorings: Lower bound for graphs of bounded treewidth

 \section{Lower bound for graphs of bounded treewidth}

 \RT{R} \TT{T}

-Let $p$ be an integer and $p\geq1$.
+Let $p$ be a positive integer.
 A vertex coloring $\phi$ of a graph $G$ is \emph{$p$-linear} if for every path $P$ in $G$ either $\phi$ uses more than $\phi$ colors on $P$ or there is a color that appears exactly once on $P$.
 The \emph{$p$-linear chromatic number} $\lin_p(G)$ of $G$ is the minimum integer $k$ such that there is a $p$-linear coloring of $G$ using $k$ colors.